-Carrying values and fair values of the financial instruments on the consolidated balance sheet as of March 31, 2021 are set out in the following table.
-The following table does not include financial instruments whose fair values are not readily determinable. (see Note 2)
+Carrying values and fair values of the financial instruments on the consolidated balance sheet as of March 31, 2023 are set out in the following table.
+The following table does not include financial instruments whose market prices are not available. (see Note 2)